 Fire Island’s roots date back to 1653, when Isaac Stratford constructed a whaling station on the Island, naming it Whalehouse Point.
 Similar to Nantucket, Fire Island was originally founded as an important whaling center during the 18th and 19th centuries.
+This was a career, along with fishing, that could earn locals a lot of money.
+The long heritage of the whaling and fishing industry gives Fire Island much of it’s rich history.

 Real Estate boomed in the 1950’s and Fire Island emerged as the premier bohemian summer retreat.
 Newly established beach bungalows lit up with creative New Yorkers.
 Over the next ten years, the landscape became a collage of rooftops where the rich and famous were able to escape the busy streets of New York City and soak in the sun.